 At least two of your four Lehigh Launch courses will be taught by Lehigh faculty members.
 Your other courses may be taught by Lehigh faculty or by faculty affiliated with our program partners.

 All Lehigh Launch courses are Lehigh courses, and as such, they apply to your GPA just as on-campus courses do.

 Yes, you will register online, in the same way and at the same time as your on-campus peers.
-The lead faculty director for each Lehigh Launch program serves as the first-semester advisor for the students, will help advise you with course selection and will help connect you with additional advising resources on the main campus should you need them.
+Your Lehigh Launch faculty and your first-semester advisors on campus will help advise you with course selection and will help connect you with additional advising resources on the main campus should you need them.